What is Recruitment Marketing? - Complete Guide

 Thus, you have to address their interests if you want to achieve the best results.
 Clarify what it is that you offer and why collaborating would be fruitful for both of you.

-In the process of social media recruiting, make use of applications and social media that allow live streaming to engage with passive candidates but also with all the professionals and like-minded people in your field.
+In the process of social recruiting , make use of applications and social media that allow live streaming to engage with passive candidates but also with all the professionals and like-minded people in your field.

 Besides, you can adjust the content to your target group and alter it according to their response and feedback.
 What matters the most is that live streaming will show your audience that you care and that their opinion is important to you.

-This is one of the best practices of social media recruiting.
+This is one of the best practices of social recruiting .
 Using the right hashtags will help you spread your message and increase its scope.
 It's recommendable to determine what are the hashtags on Twitter, Facebook, and Instagram that job seekers follow.

 Polishing and updating the company's LinkedIn profile is one of the essential tasks of recruiting because this platform is number one for candidate sourcing.
 Yet, it's not enough to optimise it and show that the company is recruiting.

 Join industry-relevant LinkedIn groups, be active, and participate.
-That might be the place where you will find the next top talent as they try to draw attention to their skills and expertise.
+That might be the place where you will find and hire the next top talent as they try to draw attention to their skills and expertise.

 Many companies feel like they need to follow an invisible set of rules and avoid having some social media platforms.
 Yet, it's recommendable to be bold and different.

-Every social media channel has a diverse purpose.
-Thus, instead of focusing only on a single social media platform, use many of them to make social media recruiting highly fruitful.
+Every recruitment channel on social media platforms has a diverse purpose.
+Thus, instead of focusing only on a single social media platform, use many of them to make social recruiting highly fruitful.

-Employers must remember that Employee referral is always an advantage, and you can also use your hires in social media recruiting.
+Employers must remember that an employee referral program is always an advantage, and you can also use your hires in social recruiting .
 They can share the company's publications and recruiting adverts on their profiles to maximise outreach.
 That way, your recruiting messages could have viral potential.